-- Report an invasive pest using the online insect ID &
+- Report an invasive pest using the online insect identification and report form.

 Buy It Where You Burn It

-Be aware that firewood can harbor insects and diseases that threaten California's valuable forest resources.
+Be aware that firewood can harbor insects and diseases that threaten Oregon's valuable forest resources.
 Transporting firewood can move these pests to new locations.
 Website